Relationship between the aging process and neck pain

-Neck pain can range from the sudden onset of sharp pain from sleeping in an uncomfortable position to a gradually worsening, chronic pain from a spine condition.
-Short, acute neck pain can be caused by a strained muscle or temporary poor posture; this type of pain usually resolves within a few days with the help of rest and over-the-counter pain medication.
+Many adults endure some form of neck pain, typically if they are age 50 and above.
+Neck pain can range from the sudden onset of sharp pain from sleeping in an uncomfortable position to a gradually worsening chronic pain from a spine condition.
+Short and acute neck pain can be caused by a strained muscle or temporary poor posture.
+This type of pain usually goes away within a few days with the help of rest and over-the-counter pain medication.

 Conditions affecting the cervical spine

 The vertebrae in the neck provide support for the skull and are flexible enough to allow a wide range of head movements.
 Because the vertebrae, discs and joints are responsible for the weight and movement of the spine, they are susceptible to gradual wear.
 For example, the cartilage that covers the facet joints may wear down from years of head pivots, or a disc in the neck may bulge due to constant compression from high-impact sports like football or hockey.

 The conditions associated with cervical spine degeneration include:

 - Degenerative disc disease.
 As discs deteriorate, they lose water content and elasticity.
 This can produce conditions such as a herniated disc, thinning disc, bulging disc or bone spurs.

 - Spinal stenosis.
 A narrowing of the nerve passageways or the spinal canal can occur because of bone spurs, bulging discs, thickened ligaments or other conditions associated with the aging process.